fragarco/abasc/docs/en/abasc.md

 ## Libraries

-The BASC installation includes a directory called `lib`.
+The ABASC installation includes a directory called `lib`.
 Any `.BAS` file can be placed there to be included in any of our programs using the `CHAIN MERGE` command.

 `CHAIN MERGE` will first try to resolve any file to include against the local directory of our source code.
-If the specified file is not local to the program, it will then search in the BASC `lib` directory, treating it as a "library" — a reusable `.BAS` file that can be used in any project.
-For example, we can test the `memory.bas` file distributed with BASC using this simple program:
+If the specified file is not local to the program, it will then search in the ABASC `lib` directory, treating it as a "library" — a reusable `.BAS` file that can be used in any project.
+For example, we can test the `memory.bas` file distributed with ABASC using this simple program:

 ```basic
 CHAIN MERGE "memory.bas"